 We expect you to pay our invoices when they are due.
 If our invoice has not been paid in full, we are not required to represent you in accordance with the Agreed Fee.
-If your Agreed Fee includes representation at Court or at an Interview, we are not required to represent you at Court / at Interview unless we are in receipt of the full payment of the Agreed Fee.
+If your Agreed Fee includes representation at Court or at an Interview, we are not required to represent you at Court / at Interview unless we are in receipt of the full payment of the Agreed Fee, including the VAT.

 We will not advise you on any tax consequences of your matter.
 You should ask your accountant to advise on tax and similar matters including VAT.

 We keep all copyright and other rights to all reports and draft agreements we produce, written advice or other materials we provide and all systems we work out while we are acting for you.
-You have the full right to use these materials within your own organisation or on another matter we are dealing with on your behalf.
+We have the full right to use these materials on any other matter we are dealing with on your behalf.
 If you want to use these materials in any other way, you will need our prior written permission.

 Releasing your papers

 Unless you notify us in writing otherwise, you consent to the exclusive electronic storage of all documents (including documents belonging to you) during the course of your matter and the disposal of all paper versions.
 At the end of your matter we will continue to store your documents electronically.
 Any original paper documents will be returned to you.
 If we store them we will do so without charge for a limited period of time which will depend on the nature of the matter.
-We may make a reasonable charge for obtaining your documents from storage, producing paper copies of electronically stored documents, delivering them to you or for providing information about them.
+We will charge £40.00 plus VAT (£48.00 in total) for obtaining your documents from storage, producing paper copies of electronically stored documents, delivering them to you or for providing information about them.

 Methods of payment to us

-We will not accept any payment in cash.
-We will only accept payments by credit card or electronic funds transfer (such as CHAPS, BACS or Faster Payments).
+We do not accept any payment in cash.
+We will only accept payments by credit card / debit card or electronic funds transfer (such as CHAPS, BACS or Faster Payments).
 If you choose to make a payment by credit card a handling fee may be charged.
-The amount of this handling fee will vary depending upon the type of card used and will be confirmed to you prior to payment.
+The amount of this handling fee will vary depending upon the type of card used.
 This amount will be debited from your card at the same time as your payment is processed.

 Terms of payment